 So, what do most people do?

-They run for the TUMS, which may work for a second but doesn’t stop it from happening again.
+They run for the TUMS, which may work for a second but doesn’t stop heartburn from reappearing again.
 Some have even chosen to be on a proton pump inhibitor.
 However, they also find that it isn’t consistently working and that it causes some pretty glamorous side effects, such as diarrhea, headaches and even rashes.
 Or maybe their physician gave them a prescription for a stomach acid suppressor or antacid, such as Prilosec, Zantac, etc.